Gary John Previts: Professor at CWRU

 Previts was appointed a full professor on the CWRU faculty in the summer of 1979, with very mixed feelings about leaving Alabama colleagues, friends and neighbors.
 Yet he perceived an opportunity to work to develop the accountancy programs at CWRU, a member school of the Association of American Universities (AAU), which Andrew D. Braden, who was approaching retirement, had been overseeing for many years.

 At CWRU Previts took over the advanced financial theory seminar transforming it into a critical thinking focused offering, with an emphasis on appreciation for the role of theory in accounting practice and in developing recognition for the role of history in understanding contemporary issues.
-He has been involved in that course and in the doctoral seminar in accounting history over the forty-plus years on the faculty at CWRU.
+He was involved in that course and in the doctoral seminar in accounting history over the forty-four years on the faculty at CWRU.
+At CWRU, he also refined his teaching interests to the areas of financial accounting, regulation, disclosure and analysis; accounting history; and business history.
+With his research at CWRU, he focused on development of accounting thought and institutions, regulation and analysis of corporate disclosure, and education policy.

 He especially learned from colleagues such as Bob Colson, an Ohio State PHD, whose career would span many organizational and editorial roles, and Scott S. Cowen, an accounting colleague who became the school's dean, and later President of Tulane University.
-Bob impressed upon Previts the importance of tenure as the equivalent of 'equity ownership' and a responsibility not merely an earned privilege.
+Bob impressed upon Previts the importance of tenure in academe as the equivalent of 'equity ownership' and a responsibility not merely an earned privilege.
 Cowen impressed upon him the role of contingency theory, and the need to have multiple courses of action or options for any important course of change.

 Timothy Fogarty who came to the faculty a decade later was a constant source of intellectual activity, and provided a sociological perspective to accounting research.
-Larry Parker was a central figure in supporting the development of graduate study in accounting.
-These two colleagues' signature thoughts are ascribed to these years.
+Larry Parker was a central figure in supporting the development of graduate study in accountancy.
+These two colleagues' signature activities are ascribed to these years.